SAP/luigi/docs/general-settings.md

 * **sideNavFooterText** is a string displayed in a sticky footer inside the side navigation.
 It is a good place to display the version of your application.
 * **customTranslationImplementation** provides a custom localization implementation.
 It can be an Object or a Function returning an Object.
 This Object must provide the **getTranslation** Function as property:
 ````
 {
   getTranslation: (key, interpolations, locale) => {
-            // should return translationn of the 'key' in the 'locale' or current locale
+    // should return translation of the 'key' in the 'locale' or current locale
   }
+}
 ````
 > **NOTE:** You can translate Luigi internal messages by providing translation for [these keys](../core/src/utilities/defaultLuigiTranslationTable.js).
 * **customSandboxRules** is an array of custom rules for the content in the iframe.
 You can extend the [Luigi default sandbox rules](https://github.com/SAP/luigi/blob/af1deebb392dcec6490f72576e32eb5853a894bc/core/src/utilities/helpers/iframe-helpers.js#L140) by adding further rules.
+* **loadingSpinner.delayHideUntilAfterInit** delays hiding of the app loading spinner.
+Take a look at the [App loading spinner](luigi-ux-features.md) section on how to use this feature.